ggurbanov12098/ggurbanov12098/README.md

 # 💫 About Me:
-🔭 I’m currently working on Startup<br>⚡ I’m currently learning Cyber/Network<br>🤝 Open to work on new projects
+🔭 Currently working on Projects<br>⚡ Currently learning Cyber/Network, DataScience<br>🤝 Open to work on new projects

 ## 🌐 Socials: